 The Commission has set forth the following action items to fulfill this priority and objectives for this Strategic Plan period.
-[Brackets indicate committees with jurisdiction to oversee action item].

-- 1. Provide wider and easier participation by all Compacting States in the drafting process for Uniform Standards development including discussions of the Product Standards Committee.

-[RULEMAKING COMMITTEE] - 2.
-Provide wider and easy-to-follow public notice and detailed information with respect to Uniform Standards development for members, interested parties and constituents / stakeholders.
-[PRODUCT STANDARDS COMMITTEE] - 3.
-Provide guidance for Compacting States and interested parties to be used in the Uniform Standards development process for drafting, submitting and considering proposals or changes to Uniform Standards to focus on the robust, relevant and reasonable objectives and to the extent possible, promote the use of plain, understandable language in forms.
-[PRODUCT STANDARDS COMMITTEE] - 4.
-Develop procedures to expand the Uniform Standards to accommodate group types available in the Compacting States for the authorized product lines (other than the existing employer-employee group type).
-[RULEMAKING COMMITTEE] - 5.
-Review current five-year review process and activities to recommend changes, while ensuring continued transparency and wide opportunities for member and public input, -to make it a more iterative, flexible and efficient review of the Uniform Standards focused on the robust, relevant and reasonable objectives.
-[RULEMAKING COMMITTEE] - 6.
-Develop a system for identifying listing and prioritizing for the development of new Uniform Standards including for new product lines (i.e., group whole life) and emerging products and benefit features for existing product lines (i.e., indexed linked variable annuities) to reflect product offerings accepted by the majority or more of Compacting States.
-[PRODUCT STANDARDS COMMITTEE] - 7.
-Develop groups within the Compacting States, state legislators, consumer representatives and industry / company representatives to provide product-specific or issue-specific expertise and feedback to the member regulators in the Uniform Standards development process.
+- 1. Provide wider and easier participation by all Compacting States in the drafting process for Uniform Standards development including discussions of the Product Standards Committee. - 2.
+Provide wider and easy-to-follow public notice and detailed information with respect to Uniform Standards development for members, interested parties and constituents / stakeholders. - 3.
+Provide guidance for Compacting States and interested parties to be used in the Uniform Standards development process for drafting, submitting and considering proposals or changes to Uniform Standards to focus on the robust, relevant and reasonable objectives. - 4.
+Develop procedures to expand the Uniform Standards to accommodate group types available in the Compacting States for the authorized product lines (other than the existing employer-employee group type). - 5.
+Review current five-year review process and activities to recommend changes to make it a more iterative, flexible and efficient review of the Uniform Standards focused on the robust, relevant and reasonable objectives. - 6.
+Develop a listing and prioritization for the development of new Uniform Standards including for new product lines (i.e., group whole life) and emerging products and benefit features for existing product lines (i.e., indexed-linked variable annuities) to reflect product offerings accepted by the majority or more of Compacting States. - 7.
+Develop groups within the Compacting States, state legislators, consumer representatives and industry / company representatives to provide product-specific or issue-specific expertise in the Uniform Standards development process. - 8.

-[PRODUCT STANDARDS COMMITTEE] - 8.
 Identify specific areas of product regulation, where uniformity would be conducive to the goals of Compacting States and state-based insurance regulation and determine if they are within the existing authority of the Insurance Compact.
-[MANAGEMENT COMMITTEE]